Do you need to find out where are Google Chrome Bookmarks Stored on your operating system?

 Go the following path: /Users/<your username>/Library/Application Support/Google/Chrome/Default.
 You must replace “<your username>” with the actual username on your computer.

-The file “Bookmarks” will be in the root of that folder.
+The file “Bookmarks” will be at the root of that folder.

 You can now copy, modify, migrate or delete these bookmarks files.